Session

 The Spec You Forgot to Write

-The obvious answer is "write a better spec."
-But sloppy specs miss the same things sloppy prompts miss.
-The gap isn't between code and prose.
-It's between what we ask for and what we actually wanted.
+"Write a better spec" is the obvious answer, and the wrong one.
+Sloppy specs miss exactly what sloppy prompts miss.
+The gap isn't between code and prose, it's between what we asked for and what we actually wanted.

 The deeper claim is that AI coding agents amplify whatever engineering discipline you bring to them.
 Without it, you get faster vibe coding.
-With it, you get something that looks more like engineering, where system design skills and software fundamentals matter more than ever, not less.
+With it, you get something closer to engineering, where system design and software fundamentals matter more, not less.

-This isn't a pitch for any specific toolkit or an agent.
+This isn't a pitch for a toolkit or an agent.
 Get the thinking right, and you can adapt to whatever SDD tooling shows up next.
-The point is the thinking, not the dogma.

 Please note that Sessionize is not responsible for the accuracy or validity of the data provided by speakers.
 If you suspect this profile to be fake or spam, please let us know.